Chapter 40 BWV 156 Ich steh mit einem Fuss im Grabe

 Between these two secco recitatives lies the keystone movement of the cantata, an aria for alto with continuo and obbligato violin and oboe.
 Everything about this movement is designed to ensure that it stands out from its context.
 It recalls the oboe, only heard elsewhere in the opening sinfonia.
 It is in a major key; so, indeed, are the first and last movements but here it is the major of ebullience and joy.
 This is surely Bach’s expression ‘of true faith’ couched in the most optimistic of terms.

 The text begins with an unequivocal affirmation of fidelity----Lord, whatever You do will gratify me.
 The violin and oboe imitate each other, beginning with a rhetorical figure of four quavers pre-empting the vocalist’s significant and rhythmically marked opening statement----Herr was du wilt----Lord, whatever You may do.

-This motive, merging into a flowing haze of rolling semiquavers, conveys the message of the words and imbues them with an additional feeling of pleasure and joyfulness----whatever You do is pleasing to me.
-The two obligato instruments set the tone, and the alto confirms the significance of their happy figuration with the long melisma on gefallen----pleasing (from bar 12).
+This motive, merging into a flowing haze of rolling semiquavers, conveys the message of the words whilst imbuing them with an additional feeling of pleasure and joyfulness----whatever You do is pleasing to me.
+The two obbligato instruments set the tone, and the alto confirms the significance of their happy figuration with the long melisma on gefallen----pleasing (from bar 12).
 The ritornello and first vocal block each perfectly encapsulate the rhythm, meaning and emotional depth of the words through musical shape and line.

 This is the epitome of flawless communication----words, feelings, faith, musical textures, shapes and rhythms are all brought together in the creation of an art form, so apparently effortless that it completely disguises the inherent complexities.